zeke/goreleaser/www/docs/blog/posts/2023-09-27-release-cadence.md

 In fact, `v1` was launched less than 2 years ago, in [November, 2021][v1].

-Like many other things, the way we handle deprecations was from that time.
+Like many other things, the way we handle deprecations is from that time.
-A time in which GoReleaser never had major releases, because there wasn't
+A time in which GoReleaser didn't had any major releases.
-one: we would add the deprecation notice to the [deprecations page][deprecations] and warn about it in the release's output if you use any of them, and, after roughly 6 months, remove the deprecated option and move on with life.
+In that time, we would add the deprecation notice to the [deprecations page][deprecations] and warn about it in the release's output if you use any of them, and then, after roughly 6 months, remove the deprecated option for good.

-[Breaking changes are allowed in v0][semver-si4], so, there were no broken promises.
+[Breaking changes are allowed in v0][semver-si4], so, there were no broken promises (although not ideal).

 On the other hand, `v1` is a _major_ version, so it should not introduce breaking changes.

-In retrospect, my mistake was never stopping to think about it again after `v1`.
+In retrospect, my mistake was never stopping to think about this again after `v1` was released.

 [semver-si4]: https://semver.org/#spec-item-4